Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-system/README.md

 Checks overall system health, capacity, and performance of a Huawei OceanStor Dorado storage system via the REST API (/system endpoint).
-Reports health status, running status, storage capacity, and I/O performance metrics.
-Alerts when the system reports a non-normal health or running state.
+Reports health status, running status and the capacity of the array and of its storage pools.
+Alerts when the system reports a non-normal health or running state, and when a capacity reaches the warning or critical threshold.

 options:
   -h, --help            show this help message and exit